 PAS 2080 will be of use to all stakeholders responsible for delivering and managing infrastructure assets and includes asset owners/managers, designers, constructors and product/material suppliers.
 The transport, energy, water, waste and communications sectors can benefit both in the provision of new infrastructure assets and programmes of work and the refurbishment of existing infrastructure.

 - Determining baselines against which to assess carbon reduction performance

 - Establishing metrics (e.g. Key Performance Indicators) for credible carbon emissions quantification and reporting

 - Selecting carbon emissions quantification methodologies (to include defining boundaries and cut off rules)

 - Reporting at appropriate stages in the infrastructure work stages to enable visibility of performance; and

 - Continual improvement of carbon management and performance

 PAS 2080 does not cover national and sectoral policies covering infrastructure carbon management, which are responsibility of Governments and Regulators.

-PAS 2080 was developed using a collaborative consensus-based approach with input from such organizations as: Anglian Water Services Limited, Arup Group Limited, Balfour Beatty plc, BRE Group Cambridge University, CEMEX UK, Clancy Group, Construction Products Association, Costain Group plc, Department for Business, Innovation and Skills (BIS), HM Treasury, High Speed Two (HS2) Limited, J.N.
-Bentley Limited, London Underground, Mott McDonald, MWH Global, National Grid, Responsible-Solutions, SKANSKA UK plc, Tata Steel and Transport for London
+PAS 2080 was developed using a collaborative consensus-based approach with input from such organizations as: Anglian Water Services Limited, Arup Group Limited, Balfour Beatty plc, BRE Group Cambridge University, CEMEX UK, Clancy Group, Construction Products Association, Costain Group plc, Department for Business, Innovation and Skills (BIS), HM Treasury, High Speed Two (HS2) Limited, London Underground, Mott McDonald, MWH Global, National Grid, Responsible-Solutions, SKANSKA UK plc, Tata Steel and Transport for London